MunMunMiao/cache-killer/README.md

 3. Click “Load unpacked” and select this folder.

 ## Usage
-- Open the popup and toggle **Disable Disk Cache Globally** on.
-Turn it off to restore normal caching.
+- Open the popup, click the button to Enable/Disable cache-killing.
+- After toggling, click the small refresh button or manually reload the active tab to apply immediately to that page.

 ## Manual test checklist
-- [ ] With the toggle on, visit several sites; Network panel should no longer show “from disk cache” (reload once more if timing races).
+- [ ] Enable, reload a page: DevTools Network should no longer show “from disk cache”; request headers include `Cache-Control: no-cache, no-store`.
-- [ ] After turning the toggle off, pages can hit disk cache again.
+- [ ] Disable, reload: cache works normally; headers back to default.
 - [ ] State persists after browser restart.

 ## Chrome Web Store notes
-- Permissions: `browsingData` (clear cache), `webNavigation` (navigation events), `storage`, `<all_urls>`.
+- Permissions: `declarativeNetRequest` (header rewrite), `storage`, `<all_urls>`.
-- Privacy: all data stays local; we only store the boolean toggle.
+- Privacy: only a boolean toggle is stored locally; no data is sent out.
-- Before publishing, run through the test checklist on the latest stable Chrome; include a short GIF if desired.
+- Provide a short GIF showing toggle + reload when submitting.

 ## Known limitations
-- `browsingData.remove` clears cache rather than preventing new writes, so cache may be repopulated between navigations; the extension clears again on the next navigation.
-- Frequent clearing can add slight first-load latency; a 3-second cooldown is applied per host.

-For more aggressive behavior, reduce the cooldown or invoke clearing on additional events (at the cost of more overhead).
+- If another extension sets conflicting cache headers, the higher-priority DNR rule wins based on Chrome’s precedence (dynamic rules usually win over static, then over server headers).
+- Does not clear existing cache on disk; it prevents reuse by marking responses no-store/no-cache.